MRL_RGB_Acronym-and-Wordmark-after_Reverse

 Dr. Beatriz Botero Arcila is an Assistant Professor of law in the digital information economy at Sciences Po Law School and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
 Her research and expertise focus on data governance, AI regulation, digital surveillance, and digitization in urban contexts.
 Beatriz is also co-founder and head of research of The Edgelands Institute an interdisciplinary pop-up institute active in Medellín, Cúcuta, Geneva, and Nairobi.
 England’s core mission is to help communities redraw their urban social contract in our era of mass urbanization and surveillance.
 She leads the research and operations teams of the institute.

 Corto Fajal is a writer-director with a particular interest in the wilderness and its inhabitants.
 As an explorer of traditional societies and cultures, he shares his experiences with the general public through his films, but also through photo exhibitions, conferences and soon through his writings.
 The medium of documentary film is the pretext that allows him to discover different ways of life, other conceptions and perceptions of the world.
 Each film is an invitation to travel and to be curious, but also to reflect on our societies today.
-Claiming a certain quality of immersive time, he shared the life of Jon, a nomadic Sami reindeer herder samis above the Arctic Circle, for six years before his film “Jon, face aux vents” was released in theaters in 2011.
+Claiming a certain quality of immersive time, Claiming a certain quality of immersive time, he shared the life of Jon, a nomadic Sami reindeer herder samis above the Arctic Circle, for six years before his film “Jon, face aux vents” was released in theaters in 2011.
 Then, after three expeditions lasting several months that allowed him to spend almost a year on the island of Tikopia, the film “Jon, face aux vents” was released in theaters in 2018.

 Artist and philosopher, Denise Ferreira da Silva is currently professor at Social Justice Institute-GRSJ (Canada) and an adjunct professor at Monash University School of Art, Architecture, and Design (Australia).
 Her publications include the books: Toward a Global Idea of Race (2007), A Divida Impagavel (2019), Unpayable Debt (2022), Homo Modernus (2022), and (with Paula Chakravartty) Race, Empire, and the Crisis of the Subprime (JHUP 2013).
 She has held visiting positions at the University of Toronto, the University of Pennsylvania, and New York University; in 2023, she will hold the International Chair of Contemporary Philosophy of the Department of Philosophy of the University of Paris 8.